 Mannose is a monosaccharide, C6H12O6.
 The word mannose is from Manna, the food the Israelites ate in the desert in the book of Exodus.
 D-mannose, this form is used as a remedy for urinary tract infections.

-Aloe vera is a rather amazing plant because fresh Aloe vera gel heals like magic.
+Aloe vera is a rather amazing plant because fresh Aloe vera gel has amazing healing properties.

 The gel has been used topically for thousands of years throughout the world to treat wounds, skin infections, burns, and numerous other dermatologic conditions.
 There are very few places where it has not been used.